Want to create an itinerary from this post?

 From start to finish…

 Hopkinton: The start of the race – at the intersection of Main Street, Grove Street, and Cedar Street along Route 135 – is going to be packed; there is no doubt.
-But, don’t let that deter you from catching a glimpse at the runners in their freshest state!
+But, don’t let that deter you from catching a glimpse of the runners in their freshest state!
 If you head down the marathon’s route, roughly about a mile from the races start, you’ll come to the Frankland Road area – chances are, you’ll find a little bit more breathing room, and catch the runners as they take off downhill from the starting line.

 Ashland: The center of town will be a packed house, but if you work your way over to far end of Ashland State Park along Route 135 towards Indian Spring Road, you’ll certainly find it a bit more spacious.